Flash Gordon (1954 TV series): Development

-Universal Studios had held the production rights to Flash Gordon but allowed them to lapse.
+Universal Studios had held the production rights to Flash Gordon, but allowed them to lapse.
 Former Universal executives Edward Gruskin and Matty Fox struck a deal with Flash Gordon owners King Features Syndicate to produce the first 26 episodes of the series.
 The series was produced by Gruskin and Wenzel Lüdecke.
 Writers for Flash Gordon included Gruskin, Bruce Geller and Earl Markham.
-Episodes were directed by Wallace Worsley, Jr. and Gunther von Fritsch.
+Episodes were directed by Wallace Worsley Jr. and Gunther von Fritsch.
 Composers Kurt Heuser and Roger Roger provided much of the original music.

 Filming

 Shooting began in May 1953, with an abandoned beer hall in Spandau serving as the principal shooting location.
 Among the cast and crew, only the lead actors and director Worsley spoke English.
-Worsley would recall the production difficulties this caused: "No matter what galaxy we explored, everyone spoke with a German accent.
-The use of German actors who could not speak English required us to use a lot of close-ups.
-I would stand behind the camera, correctly positioned for the actor's look, and read his or her line; the actor would then repeat the line, mimicking my pronunciation and emphasis".
+Worsley recalled the production difficulties this caused:

-The series was budgeted at USD $15,000 per episode on a three-day-per-episode shooting schedule.
+The series was budgeted at US$15,000 per episode on a three-day-per-episode shooting schedule.
 Citing salary disputes, Worsley withdrew from the project after completing the first 26 episodes.
 Production was moved to Marseille under the direction of Gunther von Fritsch for the 13 final episodes.
 At that time, producer Luedecke was replaced by American producer Edward Gruskin.

 Locations

-The series was filmed in West Berlin and Marseille as a West German, French and American co-production by Intercontinental Television Films and Telediffusion.
+The series was filmed in West Berlin and Marseille as a West German, French, and American co-production by Intercontinental Television Films and Telediffusion.

 Broadcast

-The series aired in syndication throughout most of the U.S. but also aired on the East Coast on the DuMont Television Network.
+The series aired in syndication throughout most of the US, but also aired on the East Coast on the DuMont Television Network.

 Episodes

 Critical response and themes

-Variety noted that the series was from a technical standpoint "up to the demands of the script and the average viewer probably won't notice the differences in quality between this and home-grown produce".
+Variety noted that the series was, from a technical standpoint, "up to the demands of the script and the average viewer probably won't notice the differences in quality between this and home-grown produce".
 Flash Gordon was immediately popular in the United States and continued to run in syndication into the early 1960s.